blaisewang/img2latex-mathpix/README.md

 Enter your API keys (without single quotes) at the first launch of this app.

-To change your API keys, macOS and Windows users will find a menu item called `API Key` by clicking this app's menu bar icon.
+To change your API keys, macOS and Windows users will find a menu item called `API Credentials` by clicking this app's menu bar icon.

 Linux users need to change it manually by finding the `config` file and edit it by text editor.